TissueImageAnalytics/tiatoolbox/docs/installation.rst

 After `installing Docker <https://docs.docker.com/get-docker/>`_ (or Docker Desktop), you can use our TIA toolbox image in 3 different ways.

-Use the pre-built docker image
+Use the Pre-Built Docker Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-1. Pull the image from the Github Container Registry
+1. Pull the Image From Github Container Registry
 """"""""""""""""""""""""""""""""""""""""""""""""""""
 .. code-block:: console

     $ docker pull ghcr.io/tissueimageanalytics/tiatoolbox:latest

-2. Use the pre-built Docker image as a base image in a Dockerfile
+2. Use the Pre-Built Docker Image as a Base Image in a Dockerfile
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 .. code-block:: console